hyphaene-npm/versionifire/README.md

 for example

-[//]: # 'dans les settings js :"/.versionifierrc": "json"'

 ### Roadmap

-options :
+options : ( defaultValues)

-*   commitWhenOnlyFileInStage: false
+*   commitIfOnlyPackageJsonInStage: false
-*   commitWhenOnlyFileInStage: false
+*   commitIfMultipleFilesInStage: false
 *   commitMessage: 'update version package to $VERSION'
 *   push : false

-v1:

-*   [ ] just handles the <"cwd">/package.json
-*   [ ] handle git commands through .versionifierrc
+*   remoteRepo: 'origin'
+*   publish : false

 v2:

-*   [ ] use a prepublishOnly script
+*   [ ] use as a prepublishOnly script ? ( with inquirer ? like used package.json settings? if no, all questions are asked (depending on previous answer if actions are connected ))

 Out of scopes :